Stresa–Alpino–Mottarone Cable Car

-The Stresa-Alpino-Mottarone Cable Car (Italian: Funivia Stresa-Alpino-Mottarone) is an aerial tramway cable transport located in the commune of Stresa in the Piedmont region of Italy.
+The Stresa-Alpino-Mottarone Cable Car (Italian: Funivia Stresa-Alpino-Mottarone) was an aerial tramway cable transport located in the commune of Stresa in the Piedmont region of Italy.
 First opened in 1970, the aerial tramway connects Stresa, located on the shores of Lake Maggiore, to the summit of the Mottarone mountain.
 The Stresa-Alpino-Mottarone Cable Car transported approximately 100,000 passengers per year, prior to the COVID-19 pandemic in Italy.
 The aerial tramway was a major regional tourist attraction until the Stresa-Mottarone cable car disaster on 23 May 2021; it has remained closed ever since.

 Route

-The Stresa–Alpino–Mottarone Cable Car begins at the Lido di Carciano piazza on the shores of Lake Maggiore in Stresa.
-The tramway then ascends approximately 2,625 ft to the village of Alpino, where an intermediate cable car station and the adjacent Giardino Botanico Alpinia are located.
-The second half of the Stresa–Alpino–Mottarone Cable Car continues from Alpino to a station just below the summit of Mottarone, a mountain peak in the Western Alps.
-From the Mottarone, passengers can board a short chair lift ride to the mountaintop.
+The Stresa–Alpino–Mottarone Cable Car began at the Lido di Carciano piazza on the shores of Lake Maggiore in Stresa.
+The tramway then ascended approximately 2,625 ft to the village of Alpino, where an intermediate cable car station was located adjacent to this Giardino Botanico Alpinia.
+The second half of the Stresa–Alpino–Mottarone Cable Car continued from Alpino to a station just below the summit of Mottarone, a mountain peak in the Western Alps.
+From the Mottarone, passengers could board a short chair lift ride to the mountaintop.

-Without stops, the trip from Lido di Carciano at Lake Maggiore to the top of Mottarone takes about twenty minutes and rises 1385 metres.
+Without stops, the trip from Lido di Carciano at Lake Maggiore to the top of Mottarone took about twenty minutes and rose 1385 metres.